asiryk/auto-hlsearch.nvim/README.md

 ### Usage

-In order to use the plugin it is required to call `setup()`.
+In order to use the plugin, it is required to call `setup()`.
 The following line will use default settings:

 ```lua
 require("auto-hlsearch").setup()